dino-/bak/README.md

 ## 2020-07-07 development notes

-Add in files and documentation to invoke these backup scripts with systemd timers and services.
+Added files and documentation to invoke these backup scripts with systemd timers and services.
+This is in-progress still.

 Tentative file list: